 Installing and maintaining TinyTeX are easy for R users, since the R package tinytex has provided wrapper functions.1 To install TinyTeX:

 install_tinytex() does will be explained later.
 If you need to uninstall TinyTeX, run

 tinytex::uninstall_tinytex().
+To compile an R Markdown document to PDF, there is nothing else you have to know.
 To compile a LaTeX document to PDF, call one of these functions (depending on the LaTeX engine you want to use) in tinytex:

 lualatex().
 If these functions detect LaTeX packages required but not installed in TinyTeX, they will automatically install the missing packages by default.